simplesalt/main-9bc77/content/posts/cis2_3.md

 # The Bigger Picture

-CIS 2.3's mission of whacking bad junk can help you start your journey of governing software.
-Coupled with the [discovery engine you plumbed](/cis2\_4) in CIS 2.4, it can really help reduce risk of compromise on your worker endpoints like desktops and laptops.

 As you get rid of the easy bad software, you'll start to tackle applications used by larger groups of people, and for some of them, you'll decide that their application is the best fit for their use case.
 What then?

 Next week, we'll talk about an Authorized Software Inventory, CIS 2.2, and other next steps in progressing you toward that shining utopia of CIS 2.5-2.7, proscriptive allowlists.

+CIS 2.3's mission of whacking bad junk can help you start your journey of governing software.
+Coupled with the [discovery engine you plumbed](/cis2\_4) in CIS 2.4 and the other continuous improvement ideas we'll describe in CIS 2.2, it can really help reduce risk of compromise on your worker endpoints.